 A Grand Adventure Across the Pacific

 Crossing the Pacific Ocean on a sailboat is a bucket list item for many.
 Some do it on their own boats, which can be a very daunting undertaking, and some crew on other people’s boats.
 Some make the crossing from California to Hawaii as crew in a race while some opt to make a mellow, cruising passage.
-This article is about the crossings I have made on racing yachts, and an invitation to participate in the process of designing a Pacific crossing on Atalanta for the summer of 2024.
+This article is about the crossings I have made on racing yachts, and the outcome of a poll I took in 2023 for people to tell me about their wishes for making their own Hawaii crossing on board Atalanta.

 Atalanta ready to take on the Pacific!

-With many thousands of ocean miles under my keel and a keen interest in making Pacific crossings available to more sailors, I am pleased to announce that Atalanta will make a Pacific crossing in the summer of 2024.
-This may either be as part of the Pacific Cup Race from San Francisco to Kaneohe Bay, or as a more relaxed crossing on our own, depending on what clients desire.
+With many thousands of ocean miles under my keel and a keen interest in making Pacific crossings available to more sailors, I am pleased to announce that Atalanta will make a Pacific crossing this summer, in August of 2026.

-I invite interested sailors to contact me to talk about what they would hope to get out of a major offshore undertaking such as this.
+I invited interested sailors to contact me to talk about what they would hope to get out of a major offshore undertaking such as this.

-Is an organized race appealing?
+Was an organized race appealing?
 That would be sailing hard day and night in order to be competitive.
-Or, does a more leisurely passage hold greater allure?
-As a cruise, we would have a chef on board, and take the spinnaker down at night for easy and low-stress sailing and star gazing in the dark.
+Or, did a more leisurely passage hold greater allure?
+As a cruise, we would take the spinnaker down at night for easy and low-stress sailing and star gazing in the dark.

 Atalanta: a comfortable and capable offshore yacht